osalabs/bootstrap-simple-autocomplete/README.md

 # Bootstrap Simple Autocomplete

 A super simple and lightweight autocomplete component for Bootstrap 5, designed for easy integration and remote data fetching.
-Created to replace legacy [Twitter's Typeahead.js](https://github.com/twitter/typeahead.js) when you just need remote autocomplete.
+Created to replace legacy [Twitter's Typeahead.js](https://github.com/twitter/typeahead.js) when you just need a remote autocomplete.

 ## Features